-Passenger Overhead Air Registers
+Passenger Overhead Air Registers With Air Conditioning

 Press the switch to the first position to set the fans to low speed.
 Press the switch to the second position to set the fans to high speed.

-If equipped with the optional air conditioning in the overhead compartments, activating the fans also engages the dedicated A/C compressor.
+Activating the fans also engages the dedicated A/C compressor to provide cool air to the passengers through the overhead console air registers.